CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 code .
 ```

 The `code .` command will open a new VSCode window in the folder `rust_wasm_pwa_minimal_clock`.
+Enter the SSH passphrase if asked.
 In the new VSCode window, we can now edit, compile and run the project.
 All sandboxed/isolated inside the container.
-We can now close the old window, we don't need it any more.
+We can now close the other VSCode windows, we don't need it any more.

 This example is somewhat more complex, because it is WebAssembly, but it is good for learning.
 I used the automation tool `cargo-auto` to script a more complex building process.
 You can read the automation task code in `automation_task_rs/src/main.rs`.
 On the first build it will download the wasm components and wasm-bindgen.
 That can take some time.
 Don't despair.